-Students will be able to evaluate the types of physics and energy conversions that occur in archery.
-They will also be able to research, debate and develop a plan to explore first-hand the personal challenges and benefits of participating in archery.
+Students will be able to evaluate the types of archery competitions nationally and internationally.
+They will also be able to research, debate and develop a plan to possibly participate in various archery events, including competition for college scholarships.

 LEARNER OBJECTIVES: